 COVID-19 UPDATE & RESPONSE

 The Florida Soccer School appreciates that our players and their families, like our committed staff, have been doing their part over the past few months to keep our country safe.
-Despite the uncertain times, we also realize that players are excited and ready to get back on the field when it is safe and appropriate.
+Despite the uncertain times, we also realize that players are excited and ready to get back on the field in a safe and appropriate manner.

 Players and parents choose us because they have grown to expect the highest standard of quality, organization, and soccer programming in an exciting soccer environment.